 On week one, I get the scoop on the unusual and last-minute request.
 We're rewriting the Uber app: the whole thing.
 The codename for the project is Helix.
 Over 1M lines of code per platform, with more than 100 iOS and 100 Android engineers working on the project.
 But we need more hands on deck.
 Hence me joining the Android team over the backend one.

 The mobile platform team has been working on the project for a few months, coming up with RIBs, a new architecture we're using for the project.
 For the program teams - the ones building features -, the work started a few weeks ago.
 We have less than 3 months: the rewrite needs to be done by 16 September.
 Every last screen of the old app will not only be ported, but re-imagined, UX and workflows changed.

 I am still getting my head around all of this.
 Why so fast?

-I hear stories of a party at Las Vegas at the end of 2015, where TK announced that a new Uber app will be on the store by the end of next year.
+I hear stories of a party at Las Vegas at the end of 2015, where Uber's CEO, Travis Klanick (TK) announced that a new Uber app will be on the store by the end of next year - so by the end of 2016.
 Apparently, most people forgot about this announcement, but not TK.
 So rewrite it is.

 Why 16 September?
 It's because of counting backward.

 Apple freezes the store at Christmas.
 So we need a stable version of the app by 24 December.
-This means 100% rollout a month before.
-So public launch on 2 November.
+This means 100% rollout a month before: on 1 December the latest.
+We need 4 weeks for gradual rollout.
+So this means a public launch on 2 November.
 Company-wide beta on 16 Oct.
 Employee testing starting 16 Sep.
-This is why.
+And so this is why.